CalinRadoni/rust-stm32-container/README.md

 # rust-stm32-container

-This is a container for programming STM32 controllers in Rust.
+This container is for programming STM32 controllers in Rust.

+The variants are:

+- `rust-stm32:alpine`
+- `rust-stm32:buster`
+- `rust-stm32:slim`

+from `docker.io/library/rust` alpine, buster and slim tags.

 It adds to the official Rust image: